Applying for a driving licence

 If you are aged 75 or over, you will need a certification of fitness to drive from your doctor to apply for a 3-year or a one-year licence.
 You can read the medical fitness to drive guidelines (pdf).

 You can download the medical report form (pdf) (it must be printed back to back on one page).
 It is also available from NDLS centres.
-A registered medical practitioner should carry out your medical examination and then complete the form.
+A registered medical practitioner should complete your medical examination and then complete the form.
 You must sign the declaration on the medical report form in the presence of the registered medical practitioner.
-It must be sent within 1 month of the medical examination.
+You must send it within 1 month of the medical examination.

 Eyesight report form